qzhuae/MarkdownNotes/HUMA1000B.md

 Philosophy - abstract ideas

 Assigned readings article and book chapters, Chinese traditional text.
 I use bilingual text hear.
-Two topics in
+Two topics in philosophical tradition.

+**What is this one concept?**  Morality is one of the two topics, and philosophical life.
+Moral Judgement and Life.
+Insight of Chinese philosophy does not give answer but help you find a way in dif
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MTYwMjUxNDgsLTEyMTA3MTg0MjksMT
-Q1NzIwMTU3OCwxMTA3ODM5MzQyXX0=
+eyJoaXN0b3J5IjpbOTY3ODMzMTQwLC0xMjEwNzE4NDI5LDE0NT
+cyMDE1NzgsMTEwNzgzOTM0Ml19
 -->